Chakribolla/Netflix_TVshows_Movies_EDA/README.md

 <p>This cleaned data is then used to conduct EDA in order to understand it better and identify the underlying trends.</p>

-<p>Once obtained the required insights from the EDA, we start with Pre-processing the text data by removing the punctuation, and, stop words.
-This filtered data is passed through TF - IDF Vectorizer since we are conducting a text-based clustering and the model needs the data to be vectorized in order to predict the desired results.</p>
+<p>Once obtained the required insights from the EDA, we start with Pre-processing the text data by removing the punctuation, and, stop words.</p>

-<p>Finally, K–Means clustering is utilized to form 10 distinct clusters with similar data points.</p>

-<h4> Using the data provided, we also implemented a simple recommender system that successfully generates Ten similar Movies or Tv-Shows for the given title.</h4>